The Role Of Nutrition In Oral Health

 Normally, when you have a healthy balance of bacteria along with a good diet, your saliva counteracts the acids, but with a poor diet your body’s natural systems don’t have a chance to keep your teeth and gums healthy.

 Limiting your consumption of sugary and acidic foods and beverages, such as soda, candy, and citrus fruits, is crucial.
 It is essential to rinse your mouth with water after eating these kinds of foods to help neutralize the acid and protect your teeth.
-Another wise move is to use a natural blend of essential oils, such as OraRestore Essential Oil For Healthy Gums from Great Oral Health, that are designed to safely inhibit the overgrowth of bad bacteria.
+Another wise move is to use a natural blend of essential oils, such as OraRestore Essential Oil for Healthy Gums from Great Oral Health, which are designed to safely inhibit the overgrowth of bad bacteria.

 Erosion and Tooth Decay

-Theerosion of tooth enamel, ordemineralization, is brought on by a person's regular consumption of very acidic foods and beverages.
+The erosion of tooth enamel, or demineralization, is brought on by a person's regular consumption of very acidic foods and beverages.

 Gum Disease

-Gingivitis: The most common gum condition,gingivitis, is caused by tooth plaque.
+Gingivitis : The most common gum condition, gingivitis, is caused by tooth plaque.
 The buildup of plaque results in dental decay and inflamed gums.

 Foods to Avoid